 Before/After: Ethical Redesigns That Improve Both UX and Conversions

 Ethical design doesn't mean sacrificing conversion rates.
-Real transformations show that removing dark patterns, improving transparency, and respecting users actually improves both user experience and business results.
+Real transformations show that removing deceptive patterns, improving transparency, and respecting users actually improves both user experience and business results.

 These before/after case studies demonstrate that ethical redesigns drive better outcomes than manipulative tactics.
 They prove that serving users and achieving business goals aren't in conflict—they're aligned.